Types of Identity Theft

-In 2017, an estimated 16.7 million people in the U.S. were victims of some sort of identity fraud or theft, according to Javelin Research.
-Javelin classified “identity theft” as the unauthorized access of personal information, and “identity fraud” as the use of that information for financial benefit.
+In 2018, an estimated 14.4 million people in the U.S. were victims of some sort of identity fraud, according to Javelin Research.

 So what are the most common types of identity theft/fraud?
 And how can you better protect yourself against being a victim?
 Here are some common types defined, and some actions you might consider to combat them:

 Financial identity theft.
 This is the most common form of identity theft -- when someone uses another person's information for financial gain.
 For instance, a fraudster may use your bank account or credit card numbers to steal money or make purchases, or use your Social Security number to open a new credit card.

 What you can do: Check your bills, accounts and statements regularly.
 Some criminals may start by making small credit or debit charges in hopes you don't notice them, so review the statements carefully.
 If you see a charge you don’t recognize, contact your bank or credit card company.